The Last Hurrah (1958 film): Plot

 The titles roll as an election campaign for a Frank Skeffington unfolds.

-In "a New England city", Skeffington (Spencer Tracy), a former governor, is running for a fifth term as mayor.
+In "a New England city", Skeffington, a former governor, is running for a fifth term as mayor.
 He rose from poverty in an Irish ghetto and is skilled at using the power of his office and an enormous political machine of ward heelers to receive support from his Irish Catholic base and other demographics.
-Rumors of graft and abuse of power are widespread, however, and the Protestant bishop Gardner (Basil Ruysdael), newspaper publisher Amos Force (John Carradine), banker Norman Cass (Basil Rathbone), and other members of the city's traditional elite whom the Irish Catholics replaced oppose Skeffington; so do the Catholic cardinal Martin Burke (Donald Crisp), Skeffington's childhood friend, and other Catholics.
-Skeffington's opponents support the candidacy of Kevin McCluskey (Charles B. Fitzsimons), a young Catholic lawyer and war veteran with no political experience.
+Rumors of graft and abuse of power are widespread, however, and the Protestant bishop Gardner, newspaper publisher Amos Force, banker Norman Cass, and other members of the city's traditional elite whom the Irish Catholics replaced oppose Skeffington; so do the Catholic cardinal Martin Burke, Skeffington's childhood friend, and other Catholics.
+Skeffington's opponents support the candidacy of Kevin McCluskey, a young Catholic lawyer and war veteran with no political experience.

-Adam Caulfield (Jeffrey Hunter) is a sportswriter for Force's newspaper, and Skeffington's nephew.
-His father-in-law, Roger Sugrue (Willis Bouchey), is among those who oppose Skeffington, even though Sugrue grew up in the same tenement as Skeffington and Burke.
+Adam Caulfield is a sportswriter for Force's newspaper, and Skeffington's nephew.
+His father-in-law, Roger Sugrue, is among those who oppose Skeffington, even though Sugrue grew up in the same tenement as Skeffington and Burke.
 The mayor invites Caulfield to observe in person what will be his last election, his "last hurrah", to document urban politics before radio and television fully change campaigning.
 Skeffington prefers old-fashioned, hands-on politics, and attends numerous rallies, luncheons, dinners, and speeches.
 His influence is such that when Skeffington attends an unpopular old friend's wake, hundreds rush to be present.
 Disgusted at how the wake becomes another political event, Caulfield leaves; one of the mayor's men explains to him, however, that Skeffington attended to attract mourners to cheer the widow, to whom Skeffington has secretly donated $1,000.

 After Cass's bank turns down a loan for the city to build a housing development, Skeffington invades the exclusive Plymouth Club to confront him, Force, the bishop, and other members of the elite.
 The mayor threatens to publicly embarrass Cass's family by appointing his unintelligent son as fire commissioner.
 The banker is forced to approve the loan, but vows to contribute large amounts of money to defeat Skeffington.
 McCluskey's campaign arranges for a series of television advertisements, but his ineptness disappoints both the cardinal and bishop.

 On election night Skeffington's men expect another victory, but McCluskey unexpectedly defeats the incumbent and his machine.
 As his men argue over why their usual tactics involving large amounts of "money" failed, Skeffington chastises them as if he were unaware of their actions.
 He confidently states on television that he will run for governor, but suffers a heart attack that night, and a large crowd comes to pay respect to the invalid.
 After Skeffington's last confession, the cardinal, Caulfield, Sugrue, and the mayor's men are at his bedside.
 When Sugrue suggests that the patient would relive his life differently, Skeffington regains consciousness enough to reply "Like Hell I would" before dying.